foliovision/fv-wordpress-flowplayer/readme.txt

 == Upgrade Notice ==

 = 2.1.32 =
 * New settings screen - engine preference, fixed player size and video checker preference changed to simple checkboxes.
-If you use old shortcodes with commas, please double check these as we turned off parsing of these shortcodes by default - to avoid compatibility issues.

 = 2.1.27 =
 * This new version includes a fix for autobuffering, which was not working properly.
 It will be disabled after you upgrade this plugin.
 Please test it carefully before enabling it back on, mainly check your hosting bandwidth.